minimice/minimice/README.md

 #### ℹ️ TLDR ####
 * Leader in the IT industry, 3x CompTIA Subject Matter Expert (SME), responsible for creating industry leading internationally recognised certifications.
-* AWS Architect, with a wealth of experience (18+ years) in Software Engineering, DevOps, and Cloud Computing.
+* AWS Architect, with a wealth of experience (18+ years) in Software Engineering, DevOps, Security and Cloud Computing.
 * Founder of Skyjuice Software where I have developed and sold world class software to tech giants.

 #### ⚡️ Fun facts ####